forestgrape/coronavirus/coronavirus.md

 * Local Immune system

-* coronaviruses are often is tissues with large apical surface and the [virions are released](#orientation-matters) again on the apical side to spread via the covering fluids.
+* Coronaviruses are often is tissues with large apical surface and the [virions are released](#orientation-matters) again on the apical side to spread via the covering fluids.
-* coronaviruses are to big to diffuse efficiently inside tissues [to verify].
+* Coronaviruses are to big to diffuse efficiently inside tissues [to verify].

-The tissue tropism of SARS-CoV-2 is in the section [Tissue Tropism of SARS-CoV-2](#tissue-tropism-of-sars-cov-2)

----

 ## Tissue Tropism of Sars-CoV-2
 [in rework to remove errata and to clarify]<br>